Evolving Psychology Program Gives Graduates an Edge

 “The SURE program is definitely going to make me a competitive applicant for graduate school.”

-The diverse research interests of our Psychology faculty — which range from jury decision making and group metacognition to father-daughter relationships — allows Stonehill College to offer a flexible program that can be tailored to students’ goals.
+The diverse research interests of our Psychology faculty — which include jury decision making, behavioral economics, childhood trauma, music cognition and personal relationships — allows Stonehill College to offer a flexible program that can be tailored to students’ goals.

-In consultation with a faculty advisor, Psychology majors design their own curriculum sequence based on their specific interests.
+In consultation with a faculty advisor, Psychology majors choose their courses based on their specific interests.
 The program is also responsive to current trends.
-Recently, in response to growing interest, sports psychology was added to the curriculum.
-Other sequence options include:
+Sequence options include:

 - School psychology